Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Learning objectives

-    * Have knowledge of different aspects of open science
+    * Have knowledge of different aspects of open science.

-    * Connect different stakeholders to discuss statements and topics
+    * Connect different stakeholders to discuss statements and topics.

 * Materials and tools needed